 Repo Reverse Repo

 Borrower Lender

-Participant Seller Buyer
+Seller Buyer

-- Cash receiver Cash provider
+Cash receiver Cash provider

-Near leg Sells securities Buys securities
+Sells securities Buys securities

-Far leg Buys securities Sells securities
+Buys securities Sells securities

+Borrower Seller Cash receiver Sells securities

 While classic Repos are generally credit-risk mitigated instruments, there are residual credit risks.
 Though it is essentially a collateralized transaction, the seller may fail to repurchase the securities sold at the maturity date.
 In other words, the Repo seller defaults on his obligation.
 Consequently, the buyer may keep the security, and liquidate the security in order to recover the cash lent.
 The security, however, may have lost value since the outset of the transaction as the security is subject to market movements.
 To mitigate this risk, Repos often are over collateralized as well as being subject to daily mark-to-market margining.
 Credit risk associated with Repo is subject to many factors: term of Repo, liquidity of security, the strength of the counterparties involved, etc.